DOI-USGS/neic-catalog-separation/README.md

 To classify a Slab2 subduction region's earthquake catalog into upper plate/crustal, interface, or lower plate/intraslab, open your terminal and run the following command (run within the home directory (neic-catalog-segregation)):

-    - python catalog_sep/src/classify_catalog.py $Slab2Region
+    - python catalog_sep/src/classify_catalog.py $Slab2Region $PathToInputCatalog

 If you earthquake catalog files spans two subduction zones/slabs run

-    - python catalog_sep/src/classify_catalog.py $Slab2Region --second_slab $Slab2Region
+    - python catalog_sep/src/classify_catalog.py $Slab2Region $PathToInputCatalog --second_slab $Slab2Region

 The $Slab2Region should be the three-letter abbreviation associated with the Slab2 subduction zone of interest.
 To see a full list of the Slab2 subduction zones and abbreviations run: